chartingshow/documentation/trading/moving_averages_and_filters.md

-## Moving Averages
+## Moving Averages and Custom Filters

-The Charting Show support the following moving averages in our custom trading algorithms:
+The Charting Show support the following moving averages and custom filters in our custom trading algorithms:

 | Abbreviation | Full Name                                                                       |
 | ------------ | ------------------------------------------------------------------------------- |